 The first ever, week-long conference on the art of polymer clay was born: Convergence at Ravensdale.
 Held in 1996 in Ravensdale, WA, the event had a total of 196 hours of class programming and 265 participants attended!
 Teachers included many that we now regard as household names in the art of polymer clay: Kathleen Dustin, Nan Roche, Kathy Amt, Tory Hughes, Ford and Forlano (City Zen Cane), Cynthia Toops, Judith Skinner (Skinner blends), Klew, Kathy Dewey, Susanna Oroyan, Barbara McGuire, Donna Kato, Pier Voulkos, Lindly Haunani, Linda Goff, Laura Balombini, Susan Hyde and many others.

-In 1997, I began to run Clay Camp and continue to oversee it to this day, 20 years later.
-In 1999, Clay Camp was moved to its present location at Camp Huston in Gold Bar, WA and has since then been held there every year even in a conference year, so NWPCG could secure the same annual dates.
+In 1999, Clay Camp was moved to Camp Huston in Gold Bar, WA and was held there every year for 20 years.
 Over a span of seven years, NWPCG ran 11 events between the annual Clay Camp and Ravensdale every three years.

 After Ravensdale 2006 planning began for Ravensdale 2009 but the economy of 2008 made us realize it wouldn’t be fiscally responsible to continue with our plans.
 Later, upon further review, so many new events similar to Clay Camp developed that NWPCG didn’t feel that further Ravensdale conferences would be able to pay for itself so they were discontinued.
 NWPCG made history with the first conference about polymer clay in the world and changed the face of polymer events worldwide by creating the first ever “community work area” which we still have at every Clay Camp.

-About seven years ago or so, it was decided to start including classes in Clay Camp.
-Classes have been taught by highly skilled and talented teachers such as Susan Hyde, Marie Segal, Nan Robkin, Kim Day, Bea Grob, myself and others.
+About ten years ago, it was decided to start including classes in Clay Camp.
+Classes have been taught by highly skilled and talented teachers such as Susan Hyde, Marie Segal, Nan Robkin, Kim Day, Bea Grob, Syndee Holt, myself and others.
 Topics ranged from creating polymer ‘fabric’, translucent clay techniques, canes, making books, doll-making, metal clay, and even printmaking.

 The NWPCG scholarship fund is known as the Murphy-Goff Memorial Fund and it supports people who want to attend NWPCG events but have financial limitations.
 The Fund represents the generosity of all those who have shared their time, enthusiasm, knowledge and love of creating art with polymer clay with us and have passed on.
 We are all incredibly richer from sharing with each other and for having known such wonderful people.
 The best way to honor them, is by remembering our history and helping others be able to come and participate in events hosted by NWPCG so we can continue this tradition of sharing.